 “I am so sorry,” she sobbed, “I didn’t know.
 I am so sorry.”

-Agnes was surprised at two things: her sudden sympathy for the woman, and Peter’s angry glance at the camera.
+Agnes was surprised at two things: her sudden sympathy for the woman, and William’s angry glance at the camera.
 She had seen his emotions hardened and smoothed out earlier that evening.
 For some reason, it was her resistance that broke first.

 Fr.
 Anthony motioned for Fr.
 Matteo to lead the woman out.